HTTPArchive/almanac.httparchive.org/src/content/en/2022/security.md

   sql_file="cookie_attributes.sql"
 ) }}

-There are 2 different kinds of cookies—First Party and Third Party.
+There are 2 different kinds of cookies — First Party and Third Party.
 First-party cookies are usually set by the direct server that you are visiting.
 Third-party cookies are created by third-party services and are often used for tracking and ad-serving.
 37% of the first-party cookies on the desktop have `Secure` and 36% of them have `HttpOnly`.
 However, in the third party cookies we see that 90% of cookies have `Secure` and 21% of cookies have `HttpOnly`.
 The percentage of `HttpOnly` is less in third party cookies, because they mostly do want to allow access to them by JavaScript code.

 {{ figure_markup(
   image="security-samesite-cookie-attributes.png",